digimori/PersonalLibraryApp/README.md

 - The Navigation bar collapses into a hamburger menu on smaller screen sizes in order to not take up too much space.

+- At a later point, I removed the Footer as there was little need for it to be there.
+It cluttered the page more than anything else and had no real practical use.

 ### Wireframes
 ---